spech66/hugo-best-practices/README.md

 ## Caching and .htaccess

-x
+See the example `.htaccess` in the `static` folder.
+It covers the following points.

+* Redirects for old content
+* Compression
+* Caching
+* SSL
+* HSTS and Content Security Policies
+* Errror documents
+* Wordpress migration rules

+Make sure you understand every rule before applying it!
+The Content-Security-Policy might break your page if you rely on external sources.

 ## Front-End Checklist

-Walk trough every point in the [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist)
+Walk trough every point in the [Front-End Checklist](https://github.com/thedaviddias/Front-End-Checklist) and the [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist).